This article applies to selling in: United Kingdom

 Reminder: all listings and products must comply with all applicable laws and regulations.

 - Non-endangered animals prepared as food, provided that the product is compliant with food regulations, see Restricted Products: Food & Beverages

 - DIY pet microchip kits

-- Live shellfish, worms and insects, provided that the product is compliant with animal protection laws
+- Live shellfish, worms and insects, provided that the product is compliant with animal protection laws and animal feed regulations

 - Ladybird larvae provided that they are a native breed and not the Harlequin breed

 Examples of Prohibited Listings

 - Live animals subject to the exceptions above